 In 1842, ensuing the first burial at Grove Hill Cemetery in 1833, Mr. George Stocking purchased the Grove Hill Cemetery lot for two hundred dollars.
 Stocking laid the land off into one-hundred lots, each eight by twenty-eight feet for burying purposes, and deeded the lots to private individuals for family burials.

 Among those buried at Grove Hill Cemetery are the victims of a viscous diphtheria epidemic that claimed the lives of roughly twenty to twenty-five children in Chagrin Falls during the 1840s.
 Grove Hill Cemetery additionally serves as the burial site of Josiah Rogers, a Revolutionary War veteran who served roughly a year as a private in Captain Moses Huff’s Company of Colonel Thaddeus Cook’s Connecticut Regiment.
 Rogers, who was born in Bradford, Connecticut, served three and one-half months in his first enlistment and about eight months in his second enlistment.
-After the war, in 1836, Rogers became a physician and practiced in Chagrin.
+After the war, Rogers moved to Russell Township and in 1851 he moved to Chagrin Falls.
 Rogers is currently the only Revolutionary War veteran buried in Grove Hill Cemetery.

 This cemetery is also the resting place of numerous Chagrin settlers like Sturtevant, Hart, Bosworth, and Williams.
 Among the prominent Chagrin residents buried at this cemetery lies the grave of Dr. Justus Vincent.
 In 1841, Vincent led the way in the Ohio Legislature for the passage of an act that authorized Orange Township, which sits in Cuyahoga County, to annex 900 acres of land in the southwest corner of Russell Township, which lies in Geauga County.
 In return, Russell Township was awarded 900 acres of land in the Northeast corner of Orange Township.
 Russell Township was most unhappy due to its loss of arable farmland in exchange for hilly, unstable terrain.
 After Russell Township realized what happened, it successfully petitioned the Ohio Legislature to return the unusable Orange Township land to Orange.
 The petition, however, did not request that Orange township return the former Russell Township land to Russell.
 Once Vincent condensed all of Chagrin Falls into Cuyahoga County, he introduced an act in the Ohio Legislature to incorporate the town of Chagrin Falls.
 On March 12, 1844, the act to incorporate Chagrin Falls was passed and the Village of Chagrin Falls was officially created.